CosmoStat/CosmoPMC/README.md

 ### Version

-1.3 beta
+1.4

 ### Installation

+#### Automatic installation (recommended)

+`CosmoPMC` requires the libraries `nicaea`, `pmclib`, and third-party libraries and programs such as `gsl`, `fftw3`, `lacpack`, or `cmake`.
+Download and run the automatic script [install_CosmoPMC.sh] to install all required packages and programs into a `conda` virtual environment.
+The only prerequisite (apart from the `bash` shell) is `conda`, which can be downloaded and installed from `https://docs.conda.io/en/latest/miniconda.html`.

+#### Installation by hand (advanced)

+You can also install all packages by hand.
-`CosmoPMC` requires the libraries `nicaea` and `pmclib`.
-First, download and install those packages, from their respective github pages for [nicaea](https://github.com/CosmoStat/nicaea) and [pmclib](https://github.com/martinkilbinger/pmclib).
+First, download and install the CosmoPMC-adjacent packages, from their respective github pages for [nicaea](https://github.com/CosmoStat/nicaea) and [pmclib](https://github.com/martinkilbinger/pmclib).

-Next, download the `CosmoPMC` package from the github repository:
+Next, if not alreay done, download the `CosmoPMC` package from the github repository:

 ```bash
 git clone https://github.com/martinkilbinger/CosmoPMC